Shanmus4/infinityshare/README.md

     npm start
     # Keep this terminal running
     ```
-5. Open your browser to the address provided by the frontend (usually `http://localhost:3000` or similar).
+5. Open your browser to the address provided by the frontend (usually `http://localhost:3001` or your configured port).

 ## Configuration

-### TURN Server Credentials (Optional but Recommended)

-For file transfers to work reliably across different network types (especially those with strict firewalls), TURN servers are often required.
-This application is configured to use Twilio's TURN servers.

-1.  **Sign up** for a free or paid Twilio account at [https://www.twilio.com/](https://www.twilio.com/).
-2. Find your **Account SID** and **Auth Token** in your Twilio console dashboard.
-3. Create a file named `.env` in the `/client` directory.
-4. Add your credentials to the `.env` file like this:

-    ```dotenv
-    REACT_APP_TWILIO_ACCOUNT_SID=ACxxxxxxxxxxxxxxxxxxxxxxxxxxxxx
-    REACT_APP_TWILIO_AUTH_TOKEN=your_auth_token_here
-    ```

-5. Restart the client development server (`npm start` in the `/client` directory) if it's already running to load the new environment variables.

-If these environment variables are not set, the application will still function using STUN servers only, but file transfers might fail in some network conditions.
-The `.gitignore` file is configured to prevent `.env` files from being committed to Git.
+### ICE Servers (STUN/TURN)

+The application is configured in `client/src/utils/signaling.js` to use a list of public STUN servers (Google, Twilio) and public TURN servers (OpenRelay) as a fallback.
+This helps in establishing peer-to-peer connections across various network types.
+No external credentials are required for these public servers, but their availability and performance are not guaranteed.

 ### Signaling Server CORS Origins